Mediterranean Quiche Recipe with Fresh Herbs

 2

-Whisk together the eggs, heavy cream, and whole milk in a mixing bowl until well combined.
-Add the shredded Gruyere cheese, crumbled feta cheese, 1/2 of the chopped dill, basil, salt, black pepper, and ground clove (if using).
-Mix well.
+In a mixing bowl, whisk together the eggs, heavy cream, and whole milk until smooth and well combined.
+Add the shredded Gruyère, crumbled feta, half of the chopped dill, basil, salt, black pepper, and a pinch of ground clove (if using).
+Stir until evenly mixed.

 3

 Pour the egg mixture into the pre-baked quiche crust.
-Lay the tomato slices on top with the fresh dill and basil.
-Bake in the preheated oven for 35-40 minutes or until the Quiche is set and the top is golden brown.
+Arrange the tomato slices on top, then sprinkle with the remaining fresh dill and basil.
+Bake in the preheated oven for 35–40 minutes, or until the quiche is set in the center and the top is golden brown.

 4

-Remove the Quiche from the oven and let it cool for a few minutes before slicing and serving.
-Enjoy your delicious Mediterranean Quiche with the perfect combination of fresh herbs, peas, and cheese!
+Remove the quiche from the oven and let it cool for a few minutes before slicing.
+Serve warm and enjoy your delicious Mediterranean quiche, filled with fresh herbs, sweet peas, and savory cheeses!

 Recipe Tips & Suggestions